Efficient and Stable Multi-Dimensional Kolmogorov-Smirnov Distance: as an Integral Probability Metric

 In this section we make an argument that the proposed dKS formulation using only one-quadrant ranges ($\RR_d$, not all $2^d$ options) is perfectly reasonable.
-As an implication, due to its efficiency and invariance to units along its axes, should be a preferred choice in many context.
-To make this ``reasonableness'' claim we show that $\dKS$ is from a well-studied distance family (where as other variants are not).
+As an implication, due to its efficiency and invariance to units along its axes, it should be a preferred choice in many contexts.
+To make this ``reasonableness'' claim, we show that $\dKS$ is from a well-studied distance family (whereas other variants are not).

 An \emph{integral probability metric}~\cite{muller1997integral} (or IPM) is a family of distances between two distributions $\mu, \nu$ defined on a metric space $\XX$.
 It is specified then by a family of real-valued functions $\FF$ on $\XX$.
 Then the distance $\dgen_{\FF}(\mu, \nu)$ is defined